SiliconLabs/peripheral_examples/series1/ldma/ldma_ping_pong/readme.txt

 In this way, you should see "11111111" transfered to ping, then "22222222" transfered to pong, etc.

+This example is based on the Reference Manual Section 7.4.7:
+Chapter: LDMA
+Section: Examples
+Subsection: Example #7

 How to Test:
 1) Update the kit's firmware from the Simplicity Launcher (if necessary)